fyellin/PuzzleSolver/README.md

 It is designed to solve two different sorts of numeric crossword puzzles:

 * `EquationSolver`: Puzzles where each clue has an equation with letters as the variables.
-The solver must find the correct assignment of a number to each letter so that the grid can be filled.
+The solver determines the correct assignment of a value to each letter so that the grid can be filled.

 * `ConstraintSolver`: Each clue has constraints on the answers that can go into that spot, such as "must be prime" or "must be square".
-In some cases, there are further constraints between the answers of clues, so as that one clue divide another.
+Some contraints apply onto to a single clue, while others require a relationship between clues.

 ## Key terms